marthac3/project-one/README.md

 >**Part 2 - Functioning Game**

 The first step in getting the game to function as a game of minesweeper was to create the grid.
+It is contained as being 600px x 600px but can have any number of squares across.
+The ul is created in the HTML but the li elements are generated in the Javascript using the variable 'gridWidth'.
+By changing 'gridWidth', the grid can have a different number of squares.

+Then squares are chosen to be mines.
+This is done by setting the number of mines based on the size of the grid.
+Then random numbers between 0 and the index of the final square are chosen, and pushed to an array.
+These random numbers can be repeats of each other, meaning as few as 1 mine could be on the grid, but I left this as it was as it adds an extra random element to the game.

+These chosen squares then had to be assigned the class of 'mine'.
+The generateMines() function loops through all the li elements and if their index matches a number in the array of mine numbers, it is assigned the class of 'mine'.
+If it is not a mine it's index is pushed to the array blankSquares[], used to check whether a player has won the game.

 >**Part 3 - Visuals**